A guide to MIMS for pharmaceutical companies

 To ensure the information in MIMS is as accurate and up to date as possible, companies are asked to advise the MIMS team directly of product launches, changes to product SPCs, product discontinuations, divestments, price changes and shortages.
 Having this direct relationship with pharmaceutical companies helps us to maintain the high standard of information that companies expect for their products and that healthcare professionals rely on.

-We are currently working with the Pharmaceutical Information & Pharmacovigilance Association (PIPA) and other drug information providers to develop best practice guidance for communicating SPC updates to healthcare professionals.
+The Pharmaceutical Information & Pharmacovigilance Association (PIPA) provides best practice guidance for communicating SPC updates to healthcare professionals.

 How should companies submit updates for MIMS?